boozallen/aissemble/README.md

 ### Helpful Profiles
 The aiSSEMBLE baseline project provides several build profiles that may be helpful for different development environments.
-To activate each one, use the standard Maven syntax: `mvn clean install -P[profile_name]`, for instance, `mvn clean install -PnoRdAdmin`.
+To activate each one, use the standard Maven syntax: `./mvnw clean install -P[profile_name]`, for instance, `./mvnw clean install -PnoRdAdmin`.
 There are many profiles you can find in the root `pom.xml` file.
 The following profiles are often useful when first starting with aiSSEMBLE:

 * *noRdAdmin*: For configurations that disallow granting administrator privileges to Rancher Desktop.
 Testing frameworks